mvdh7/PyCO2SYS/README.md

 ## Use

 The API has been kept as close to the MATLAB version as possible, although the first output is now a dict for convenience.
-Recommended usage is therefore:
+If you want the MATLAB-like experience, recommended usage is therefore:

 ```python
 from PyCO2SYS import CO2SYS